flutter/website/src/platform-integration/web/faq.md

 <iframe src="URL"></iframe>
 ```

-Another way of embedding is In your HTML file where you want to embed the Flutter app,
+You can also embed your Flutter app using a `<div>` element as a container.
+In the HTML file you want to embed your Flutter-generated JavaScript, make the following changes.

-create a container using a <div> element.
-Give it an id so that you can reference it in
+1. Create a `<div>` tag with a unique `id` attribute.
-JavaScript.
+   You will reference this `id` in a later step.

 ```html
 <div id="flutter-container"></div>